OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/service-fabric/service-fabric-understand-and-troubleshoot-with-system-health-reports.md

                         SentAt                : 7/14/2017 4:58:13 PM
                         ReceivedAt            : 7/14/2017 4:58:14 PM
                         TTL                   : 00:01:05
-                        Description           : The Load Balancer was unable to find a placement for one or more of the Service's Replicas:
+                        Description           : hello Load Balancer was unable toofind a placement for one or more of hello Service's Replicas:
-                        Secondary replica could not be placed due to the following constraints and properties:
+                        Secondary replica could not be placed due toohello following constraints and properties:
                         TargetReplicaSetSize: 7
                         Placement Constraint: N/A
                         Parent Service: N/A